lazidog/note-markdowns/Tech/[mongodb] MongoDB.md

 ## Aggregation

-Aggregation framework is an advanced query used to process on multiple documents through multiple `aggregation pipeline statges`.
+Aggregation framework is an advanced query used to process on multiple documents through multiple `aggregation pipeline stages`.
 In each stage, it use an `aggregation pipeline operator` to tranform the input got from previous stage and return the ouput for the next stage.

 ### Aggregation pipeline operator